I have had the privilege of working with numerous congregations to clarify their identity and lean into the future proactively.

-Collaborative: One of the most predictable outcomes of a healthy visioning process is the recognition that the gifts of the entire congregation are required to fulfill the mission of the church.
+Collaborative.
+One of the most predictable outcomes of a healthy visioning process is the recognition that the gifts of the entire congregation are required to fulfilling the mission of the church.

 Staff must adjust to laity as partners in ministry, rather than subjects.
 Laity must step up as engaged in their call, rather than hiring staff to do the work of the church.